CirroBioApps/cirro-configure-workflow/README.md

 #### Transport Already Connected

-Q: I'm seeing an error message which says something like "Transport already connected", what do I do?
+Q: I'm seeing an error message which says "gql.transport.exceptions.TransportAlreadyConnected", what do I do?

 A: This seems to happen when user inputs are made in rapid succession.
 Simply refresh the page when you see this error.